 Soft palate - The soft palate is so named since it does not contain any bone.
 The area in front of the soft palate is the hard palate since it does contain bone.
 One of the functions of the soft palate it to close off the nasal passages during swallowing.

 Tongue -The tongue is mostly muscle and it is the primary organ of taste.

 Tonsils - The tonsils are a collection of lymphoid tissue, and can become enlarged when they get infected, which is known as tonsilitis.
 When they become enlarged, it can become more difficult to breath through the mouth since the airway becomes smaller.

 Uvula - Uvula means "little grape" in Latin, and it is the small piece of tissue that hangs down from the edge of the soft palate.

-When we look inside, if we can see the bottom of the uvula, we score that as Mallampati I since the airway is very open.
+With the tongue extended, when we look inside, if we can see the bottom of the uvula, we score that as Mallampati I since the airway is very open.

-When we look inside, if the tongue is covering part of the uvula, we score that as Mallampati II since the airway is mostly open.
+With the tongue extended, when we look inside, if the tongue is covering part of the uvula, we score that as Mallampati II since the airway is mostly open.

-When we look inside, if the tongue is covering most but not all of the uvula, we score that as Mallampati III since the airway is mostly closed.
+With the tongue extended, when we look inside, if the tongue is covering most but not all of the uvula, we score that as Mallampati III since the airway is mostly closed.

-When we look inside, if the tongue is covering all of the uvula, we score that as Mallampati IV since the airway is very closed.
+With the tongue extended, when we look inside, if the tongue is covering all of the uvula, we score that as Mallampati IV since the airway is very closed.